O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 Because it is a hierarchical profession, the medical field requires regular documentation of the events, progress, and activities of personnel in the profession.
 To become a fellow, a doctor must have passed through different stages where his or her performance in the field was evaluated by various senior colleagues.

-In the same vein, it is compulsory for the physician to teach difficult procedures to nurses, technical assistants, and other practitioners who report to the physician.
+Similarly, the physician must teach difficult procedures to nurses, technical assistants, and other practitioners who report to the physician.
 As part of their responsibility to junior colleagues, doctors must evaluate and judge their performances.
 All these can be documented and presented as part of your O-1 visa fellowship application.

 Apart from the supervisory role within the hospital environment, many clinicians also volunteer to work as peer reviewers for medical journals.
 If you have participated in this in the past, it will be very helpful in showing that you have judged the work of your peers in the medical field.